Java toString() method

 • Even, String has a toString() method that returns itself i.e. the string object itself is returned.

-Note: All these classes (Integer, Float etc.) belong to java.lang.Object class.
+Note: All these classes (Integer, Float, etc.) belong to java.lang.Object class.
 The toString is the method of the object class.
 So, all classes implement the methods of this class including arrays.
 In all above cases, the toString() method overrides the object class toString() method.

-I will show examples of java toString() method for different uses in the following section.
+I will show examples of Java toString() method for different uses in the following section.

 An example of toString Java with Integer, Float, and String array

 In this example, the toString method is used to return the string representation of an Integer array, a float array, and a string array.
-The result is displayed that should be className@hashcode of the object.
-Have a look:

 public class toString_demo {